riteshsoni10/aws_cloudfront_s3/README.md

 2) create snapshot of ebs

+The website code that is used in this repository for deployment on EC2 web server Github URL[https://github.com/riteshsoni10/demo_website.git]

 ### Create IAM User in AWS Account
 ### Configure the AWS Profile in Jenkins System